Jeanritah/CDMO-project-/source/CP/models/model_notes.md

 # MISSING TASKS

 THIS EVENING - ONGOING:
-- [ ] run ciplex for ashmi
+- [x] run ciplex for ashmi
-- [ ] run SMT for Jean without optimization
+- [x] run SMT for Jean without optimization

-TONIGHT/TOMORROW MORNING
+TOMORROW MORNING
+- [ ] make tables for angela
-- [ ] run sat for Angela
+- [ ] check that there is timeout for angela

 TOMORROW
 - [ ] missing scip tables for ashmi